Manual focus: what you need to know to get sharp images

 So switch to manual focus when you know your camera could get confused.

 SEE MORE: First camera crash course – simple solutions for mastering your new DSLR

 The final set of conditions where you’re better off focusing manually is to do with speed: either because the subject is moving so quickly that it’s hard for the camera to focus in time, or the slight delay of hunting to achieve focus is long enough to miss the shot.

 When shooting racing cars on a bend, for instance, it’s often better to pre-focus on a particular spot on the track in AF, then lock your focus in MF, and wait for a fast-moving car to reach that spot before taking your shot.

 The same principle applies in nature photography, where pre-focusing on a perch allows you to prepare for a bird’s landing or take off to get a crisp action shot without AF delay, or even when photographing your children in the park.

 SEE MORE: Getting sharp images – every technique you need to know starting out

 When shooting through foliage or grass, manual focus and a wide aperture reduces the foreground to a pleasing colourful blur (confused about aperture – download our Free f-stop chart to master your aperture).

 With fast subjects like this, it’s best to pre-focus on a particular spot and, when the subject reaches that mark, fire the shutter.

 If you autofocus on the horizon, you’ll waste much of your depth of field.
-For more on how to focus for this type of image, see the cheat sheet on calculating hyperfocal distance below (or you can check out our tutorial What is hyperfocal distance: 6 tips for sharper landscapes).
+For more on how to focus for this type of image, see our cheat sheet on calculating hyperfocal distance.

 When you want to combine a series of shots into a panorama or an HDR image, manual focus is absolutely essential to ensure that the focus doesn’t change between images.